jgeumlek/MoltenGamepad/documentation/socket.md

     /devplug (int resp_id, string device_name, string action)

 This will only be emitted if listening to plug events.
 It indicates the action has just occured for the specified device.
 The action may be "add" or "remove".

+## Slot event

+    /slotevent (int resp_id, string device_name, string action)

+This will only be emitted if listening to plug events.
+It indicates the action has just occured for the specified slot.
+The action may be "open" or "close".
+These correspond to creating or destroying the virtual output device of this slot.